ceejbot/registry-design-patterns/slides.md

 ## [fit] __hide__ info behind an interface
 ## [fit] so you can __change__ it

 ^ Somebody looking at what a module exposes to things outside it see only its affordances, only the handles it has chosen to expose.
 If nothing outside your module can see which algorithm you used, you are free to change it.
+This is why it's so important.

 ---

 ![fit](images/great_interest.gif)

-^ One of the great secrets of programming.
-If you master this, tell me all about how you did it, please.
+^ Malcolm is very interested because this is 1 of the great secrets of programming.
+If you master getting it right the first time, tell me all about how you did it, please.

 ---

 ## [fit] the hot trend is rewriting
 ## [fit] monoliths as __microservices__

-^ We did this, and about half the of the current registry is a web of microservices.
+^ We've got a non-modular monolith; we modularized it & split it out into services, 100% on trend. about half the of the current registry is a web of microservices.

 ---